brandonbush2/Elite-Properties-Project/README.md

 The primary objective of this project is to build a robust predictive model that accurately estimates the sale prices of residential properties listed by Elite Properties Group.
 By utilizing the available dataset, the agency aims to offer clients reliable and data-driven pricing advice, enhancing their confidence in the sales process and facilitating optimal pricing strategies.

+After building the model, we will address the following descriptive questions through data visualization:

+#### 1. Does the number of bathrooms have an impact on sale price?
+Here, what is the relationship between bathrooms and sale price.
+Do home buyers prefer houses with more bathrooms?

+#### 2. How does square feet of living room area impact sale price?
+Here, does it mean if a house has a larger living room square feet that results to a higher sale price?

+#### 3. Does presence or absence of a waterfront have an impact on saleprice?
+Do home buyers prefer houses with a waterfront view or not?

 # Data Understanding
 To support their operations and decision-making processes, Elite Properties Group collects and analyzes various data related to the real estate market and property transactions.
 This data includes:
 * Saleprice